muhafara/muhafara/README.md

 ## I would describe my self as a "Self-Learner"

-I have comleted my bechlor in **Software Engineering**.
+I have completed my bechlor in **Software Engineering**.
 After graduation, I worked as an Amazon Associate in one of the europe biggest Amazon warehouse.
 While working as a full time I decide to learn more skills and I have completed various courses such as:

 ## Diploma in web development: